brett-olsen/C64U-btn-HAT/README.md

 # C64U-btn-HAT

-A button HAT for the Raspberry Pi Zero W 2 + Commodore 64 Ultimate, providing 3, 4 or 6 programmable buttons, using a PiicoDev Adapter for Raspberry Pi/PiicoDev Buttons for easy polling via the I2C bus.<br><br>
+A button HAT for the Raspberry Pi Zero W 2 + Commodore 64 Ultimate, providing 1-6 programmable buttons (recomended button configs are 3, 4, 5 & 6), using a PiicoDev Adapter for Raspberry Pi/PiicoDev Buttons for easy polling via the I2C bus.<br><br>

 **What is this Project?**<br>
 This project will give you programable buttons for your **Commodore 64 Ultimate**, super convienient, easily toggle functions of your choice via a quick button press, no more fluffing around in menus!
 Some examples of the buttons are functions like menu, freeze/reset, lights on & off, speaker on & off, turbo boost and my all personal favourite buttons, party time and mount next disk!
 Dozens of pre-built functions, easily customisable and extensible, this project will let you do almost anything on your C64U, if paired with the C64-Bridge-Project, you can even send keystrokes to your C64U!<br><br>